-At B{lim} stock production is reduced to 50% of its maximum.
-The estimate of the r (intrinsic rate of increase) had 80% confidence interval ranging from 0.11 to 0.52 (Fig. 11 left).
-With r in this interval, it would take between 1.5 and 6 years to rebuild the stock from B{lim} to $B{trigger}$ and 4-15 years to rebuild the stock to B{msy} under moratorium (Fig. 11 right).
+At $B{\text{lim}}$ stock production is reduced to 50% of its maximum.
+The estimate of the r (intrinsic rate of increase) had 80% confidence interval ranging from 0.11 to 0.52 (Fig. 8 left).
+With r in this interval, it would take between 1.5 and 6 years to rebuild the stock from $B{\text{lim}}$ to $B{\text{trigger}}$ and 4-15 years to rebuild the stock to $B{\text{msy}}$ under moratorium (Fig. 8 right).

-Environmental conditions.
+Environmental conditions

 Since the 1980s, the Barents Sea has gone from a situation with high fishing pressure, cold conditions and low demersal fish stock levels, to the current situation with high levels of demersal fish stocks, reduced fishing pressure and warm conditions.
-In 2017 water temperatures remained higher than average and typical of warm years, yet lower than temperature in 2016.
-Net primary production has increased over the years.
-An increase in ice-free areas, and length of the growing season, provide improved habitat for phytoplankton growth.
-Zooplankton biomasses in the Central Bank and Great Bank subareas have shown declining trends since the peak in 1995.

-The capelin stock has recovered after a mini-collapse in 2015-2016.
-Cod biomass have decreased in recent years following a peak around 2013.
-With the increase in capelin and reduction in cod predation pressure on shrimp may be less intense.
+Cod biomass have decreased in recent years following a peak around 2013 but is still at a relatively high level.
+With the reduction in cod abundance, predation pressure on shrimp may be less intense.
 The levels of environmental and organic pollution in the Barents Sea are generally low and do not exceed threshold limits or global background levels.
-More detailed information can be found in ICES (2018).
+More detailed information can be found in ICES (2018b).

 Temperature.

-In the ecosystem survey, shrimps were only caught in areas where bottom temperatures were above 0° C. Highest shrimp densities were observed between zero and 4° C, while the limit of their upper temperature preference appears to lie at about 6-8°C. The warming of the western Barents Sea coincides with the shift in shrimp distribution eastwards (SCR Doc 18/66), thus temperature is probably a factor in explaining the observed change in spatial distribution.
+In the ecosystem survey, shrimps were only caught in areas where bottom temperatures were above 0°C. Highest shrimp densities were observed between zero and 4°C, while the limit of their upper temperature preference appears to lie at about 6-8°C. The warming of the western Barents Sea coincides with the shift in shrimp distribution eastwards, thus temperature is probably a factor in explaining the observed changes in spatial distribution.

 Predation.
 Both stock development and the rate at which changes might take place can be affected by changes in predation, in particular by cod, which has been documented as capable of consuming large amounts of shrimp.
 Continuing investigations to include cod predation as an explicit effect in the assessment model have so far not been successful; it has not been possible to establish a relationship between the density of cod and the stock dynamics of shrimp.
+The cod stock in the Barents Sea has decreased but remained at a relatively high level during the recent ten years.
 If predation on shrimp was to increase rapidly beyond the range previously experienced, the shrimp stock might decrease in size more than the model results have indicated as likely.

 Recruitment, and reaction time of the assessment model.

-The model used is best at projecting trends in stock development but estimates, and uses, long-term averages of stock dynamic parameters.
-Large and/or sudden changes in recruitment or mortality may therefore be underestimated in model predictions.
+The model used is best at projecting trends in stock development but estimates and uses long-term averages of stock dynamic parameters.
+Large and/or sudden changes in recruitment or mortality may therefore be underestimated in model predictions which seems to be exemplified by the 2018-19 abrupt increase in stock biomass.